 How do I sign up for a tour?

 All tours must be scheduled online.
-Docent-guided tours require at least 3 weeks notice.
-Self-guided tours require at least 2 weeks notice.
+Docent-guided tours require at least three weeks notice.
+Self-guided tours require at least two weeks notice.

-If you would like specific instructions for signing up for a tour please view the school tour information document.
+If you would like specific instructions for signing up for a tour (K-12 or College) please view the School Tours page of the Museum website.

 How do I know when my tour is confirmed?

-You will receive an e-mail when the Museum education department has received your online tour request form.
+You will receive an e-mail when the Museum has received your online request.
 You will receive a confirmation e-mail once your tour is approved.
-At this time you will also receive a Behavioral Agreement to sign and e-mail back to the Museum, as well as Teacher and Chaperone Guidelines.

 What If I have to cancel or make attendance changes?